mcneel/developer.rhino3d.com/_guide_topics/yak/what-is-yak.md

 ## Overview

-Yak is a package manager for the Rhino ecosystem.
+Yak is a package manager for the Rhino ecosystem.Yak assists in the discovery, installation, and management of Rhino and Grasshopper packages.
+Examples of packages are plug-ins, components, scripts, and material definitions.
 Not wanting to reinvent the wheel we've taken inspiration from Linux and the software development world in general.
 The package manager has several goals.